-5.08 The firm must have PII in accordance with paragraph 2.04 d and the firm must also have sufficient PII to cover the liability cap in Appendix A of Official Record Series 3 - Annex 5.
+5.08 The firm must have PII in accordance with paragraph 2.04 d and the firm must also have sufficient PII to cover the liability cap in Guidance Note 10 - Annex 5.

-Appendix A of Official Record Series 3 requires the ATOL Reporting Accountant to acknowledge a duty of care to CAA and the Air Travel Trust (ATT).
+Guidance Note 10 requires the ATOL Reporting Accountant to acknowledge a duty of care to CAA and the Air Travel Trust (ATT).
 CAA accepts that the liability of the ATOL Reporting Accountant for any breach of that duty of care will not be unlimited.
 CAA has agreed that the ATOL Reporting Accountant can cap its liability.
-Appendix A of Official Record Series 3 - Annex 4 sets out model engagement terms, which include a liability cap.
-Appendix A of Official Record Series 3 - Annex 5 provides guidance on the liability cap formula.
+Guidance Note 10 - Annex 4 sets out model engagement terms, which include a liability cap.
+Guidance Note 10 - Annex 5 provides guidance on the liability cap formula.